Avoid These 7 Contract Mistakes That Cost Small Businesses Thousands

 4. Verbal Agreements or Handshake Deals

-Always get agreements in writing, even for short-term or one-time projects.
-A signed document protects both parties and builds trust.
+Always get agreements in writing, even for one-time or short-term projects.
+A signed document creates a clear record of obligations and helps prevent misunderstandings later on.

 5. Outdated Legal Language